Skparab1/inkball/README.md

 The original background music and sound effects, created by Advaita Guruprasad enhance the experience and make it immersive

 # Contributers
-- Developers: Shubham Parab, Ritam Chakraborty
+- Developers: Shubham Parab and Ritam Chakraborty
-- Design: Anindit Pati, Advaita Guruprasad, Snehil Kakani
+- Design: Anindit Pati, Advaita Guruprasad, and Snehil Kakani
 - Music/Sound: Advaita Guruprasad

 # Software and tools